vinhnghiemcr/u3_hw_redux_quiz/README.md

 Answer Here
 ```

-6. How do we access state from redux?
+6. How do we access state from Redux?

 ```
 Answer Here